vgurinenko/cypress-scouts/README.md

 ## Project Description

 This is a demo project created for test-driving certain features of Cypress and trying out various testing practices on a demo site.
+Can be used for learning E2E testing using Cypress.

 The demo website is [Demoblaze](https://www.demoblaze.com/).
 It's an online store where user can look up and purchase various electronics like phones, computers, tablets, etc.